aliglara/my-curriculum/resume.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
-### <span>Process Assistant, Amazon, Austin, TX</span> <span>Mar 2023 -- present</span>
+### <span>Associate Area Manager, Amazon (Austin, TX)</span> <span>Mar 2023 -- present</span>

-- Supervised a 35-member team aimed at developing an effective inbound workflow for processing 70k+ packages daily
+- Spearheaded a team of 75, devising an efficient inbound workflow that successfully processed over 70,000 packages daily
-- Streamlined the implemented workflow to reduce setup and processing time in a safe environment
+- Optimized workflow processes, significantly reducing setup and processing time while prioritizing safety
-- Assessed and developed production and labor plans
+- Strategically assessed labor plans to meet operational goals
-- Adapted team resources based on statistical real-time manufacturing metrics
+- Leveraged real-time manufacturing metrics to adapt team resources effectively, enhancing productivity in 20%
-- Collaborated with the leadership team in performing a continuous evaluation of work methods, procedures, and policies
-- Tracked performance and supported any identified retraining opportunities for T1-associates
+- Monitored performance metrics and proactively identified retraining opportunities for T1-associates, fostering a culture of continuous learning

-### <span>Yard Marshal, Amazon, Columbus, OH</span> <span>Dec 2021 -- Mar 2023</span>
+### <span>Yard Marshal, Amazon (Columbus, OH)</span> <span>Dec 2021 -- Mar 2023</span>

 - Coordinated with carriers to ensure timely and accurate delivery of goods to customers
 - Handled dispatching duties and managed shipment tracking